awsdocs/amazon-vpc-user-guide/doc_source/view-vpc-endpoint-service-dns-name.md

-# Viewing endpoint service private DNS name configuration<a name="view-vpc-endpoint-service-dns-name"></a>
+# View endpoint service private DNS name configuration<a name="view-vpc-endpoint-service-dns-name"></a>

 You can view the endpoint service private DNS name for an endpoint service\.